 On the other hand, relying on these batteries in the long term puts strains on the battery although these days new electric vehicles are compatible with all levels of chargers.
 Hence with a charging wire, a decent outlet, and all requirements you can set up and install a level 1 charger at home very easily.

-Level 1 EV charger vs Level 2 EV charger: Difference explained
+Level 1 vs Level 2 EV chargers: Difference explained

-Level 1 EV Charger and Level 2 EV Charger are both used for charging the battery of electric vehicles.
+Level 1 and Level 2 EV chargers are both used for charging the battery of electric vehicles.
 Today we will discuss the difference between EV Level 1 vs EV Level 2 charger.

 EV Level 1 Charger